 - If other children are also part of the mix, not forcing them to be friends or play together is important.
 Just because you’ve chosen a new partner doesn’t mean the kids will all get along or even like each other!
 Letting everyone know that it’s okay, will take the heat and drama out of the equation.

-- They don?t have to like each other, but being outwardly unkind works for no one.
+- They don’t have to like each other; however, being outwardly unkind works for no one.
 Keeping out of each others way, might be the best approach.

 Some literature suggests it takes anything from two to five years for a step family to really establish itself.
 The key takeaway here is – don’t be too hard on yourself, your kids or your new partner.
-It’s not going to happen overnight, but with dedication, love and consideration, it can happen.
+It’s not going to happen overnight; however, with dedication, love, and consideration, it can happen.

 Positive Discipline for Your Stepfamily – Cheryl Erwin; Prima Lifestyles, 2000.

 Stepfamily Travel Management – Dr Marjorie Engel; www.marjorieengle.com

 Step Parenting and Blended Families – Gina Kemp, Dr Jeanne Segal, Lawrence Robinson; www.helpguide.org